-Set out a medium mixing bowl, and put 3 cups of warm water (not to hot, not to cold, just warm) into your bowl.
-With a wooden spoon, stir in two packets of rapid rise yeast, let that sit for a couple minutes to activate.
+Set out a medium mixing bowl, and put 3 cups of warm water (not too hot, not too cold, just warm) into your bowl.
+With a wooden spoon, stir in two packets of rapid rise yeast, let that sit for a couple of minutes to activate.
 You will notice it’s ready when it gets a little bubbly or foamy on top.
+You can add a tablespoon of sugar if you would like, but if you are using rapid rise yeast it isn’t necessary.

 Stir in salt, then add 3 cups of the flour.
-Stir with a wooden spoon, add the other 3 1/2 cups, then stir it until it’s fully incorporated and you don’t see any dry.
-Cover with a dish towel or press and seal, and let set in a warm part of your kitchen until it rises to the top of the bowl and begins to bubble and start to fall.
+Stir with a wooden spoon, add the other 3 ½ cups, then stir it until it’s fully incorporated and you don’t see any dry.
+Cover with a dish towel or press and seal.
+Let set in a warm part of your kitchen until it rises to the top of the bowl and begins to bubble and start to fall.
 This time will vary depending on the temperature of your kitchen.
 Transfer to the refrigerator, this just makes it easier to work with.
 Let it cool in the fridge for at least an hour or up to two weeks.

 OK, let’s go over that again.
 Mix, cover, set aside, let rise, and put in the refrigerator.
 Easy so far right?